 B1

 The principal component analysis is a widely used technique in data analysis and dimensionality reduction.
 This technique transforms a high-dimensional dataset into lower dimensional representation while retaining the most important information.
-To perform the PCA analysis we will follow these steps:
+To perform the PCA analysis, we will follow thesetheses steps:

 Data scaling.

-PCA begins by scaling the dataset to ensure that all variables have a mean of zero and standard deviation of one.
+PCA begins by scaling the dataset to ensure that all variables have a mean of zero and a standard deviation of one.

-Covariance matrix calculation
+Covariance matrix calculationcalculations:

 The covariance matrix provides information about the relationships between pairs of variables.